Breast Cancer Fundraising Ideas That Really Work

 Get some interesting facts about the risks of breast cancer, the survival rate, and what your charity does—whether your charity's job is to inform the public about prevention, help those who already have breast cancer, or to raise money for research.
 Having the right information will be tied very closely to your success, but also don't forget to smile and have fun!

 Idea #8 - Silent Auctions

 One of the most popular breast cancer fundraising ideas is to host or help out at a silent auction.
-Most silent auctions are held at large events such as festivals.
-You can help out by managing the auction, donating something to be auctioned, or getting local businesses to donate.
+Most silent auctions are held at events such as festivals.
+You can help out by managing the auction, donating something to be auctioned, or getting local businesses to give.

-One nice point that you can use in getting a business to donate an item to a silent auction (besides the great cause) is to let them know that people at the event will know the business has donated something.
+One excellent point that you can use in getting a business to donate an item to a silent auction (besides the great cause) is to let them know that people at the event will see that their company has given something.
 It's a way for a business to advertise in return for donating.